virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

  Which, of course, has not yet been created.

- However, the compiler does have an interactive mode in which you can compile and execute HAL/S source code, one statement at a time.
+ However, the compiler does have an interactive mode in which you can compile HAL/S source code into PALMAT and then immediately execute the PALMAT.

 Setup
 -----